Johnnie Dixon (defensive back)

-Johnnie Dixon (born December 11, 1988) is a former professional Canadian football/indoor American football defensive back who is currently a free agent.
+Johnnie Dixon (born December 11, 1988) is an American former professional football defensive back.
 He signed as a free agent with the Toronto Argonauts on October 30, 2012.
 Dixon was a member of the 100th Grey Cup winning team.
 He also played college football for the Pearl River Community College Wildcats.

 On May 29, 2013, Dixon retired from the CFL.